rakslice/twitch-notifier-go/README.md

 ## Building from source

+If you don't have the source already, grab it from [this project on github](https://github.com/rakslice/twitch-notifier-go)

 First, go to [https://golang.org/dl/](https://golang.org/dl/) and grab the Windows install of Go 1.7.x.

 Then in theory you can do: